Az-21/visceral/vuepress/course/dip/unit1.md

 - The sensing array then moves a certain distance, giving the array new set of inputs.
 Doing this sweep along the entire area gives us an image matrix `l x w`.

 ::: tip NOTE
-This process an analog voltage signal, which must then be sampled and quantized to produce a digital image.
+This process produces an analog voltage signal, which must then be sampled and quantized to produce a digital image.
 :::

 ## Image Sampling and Quantization